Capacity Planning – An Essential Guide for Manufacturers

 The Value of MRP in Capacity Planning

-While rough-cut capacity planning is achievable without an MRP system, the value of the functionality discussed above, as well as additional functionality, not only make capacity planning easier.
-It also makes it more accurate, more agile and more flexible.
-When capacity planning is done in conjunction with an MRP system, the deep functionality, advanced analytics and the native use and calculation of many of the elements required for reliable capacity plans makes it senseless to plan capacity without the use of capacity planning software.
+While rough-cut capacity planning is achievable without an MRP system, the value of the functionality discussed above, as well as additional functionality, not only makes capacity planning easier.
+It also makes it more accurate, more agile, and more flexible.
+When capacity planning is done in conjunction with an MRP system, the deep functionality, advanced analytics, and the native use and calculation of many of the elements required for reliable capacity plans make it senseless to plan capacity without the use of capacity planning software.

 - Capacity Planning determines the necessary capacity required to meet demand and as such, it is a prerequisite for efficient planning and scheduling throughout a manufacturing business.